It is a fact of life–there is always (or almost always) someone out there who knows more than you do about something.

 But there is another aspect of Louis (pronounced “Louie,”–he is named after Louis XIV, the French sun king) Comfort Tiffany’s art that has long been little-known: his work–and the work of his employees who made up his workshop, over which he exercised constant and personal supervision–designing and creating grave markers.
 As per Coffman, the first Tiffany stone memorial was created in 1890 (under the company name of Tiffany Glass Company, the name used 1886-1892; the last in 1935, under the aegis of Tiffany Studios, two years after Louis’s death.
 Coffman notes that his cemetery monument business started slowly: only 20 funerary monuments were produced in the 1890s.
 In 1896, Tiffany Glass and Decorating Company–the name of Louis Comfort Tiffany’s business from 1892 to 1902–published “Memorial Tablets,” advertising that aspect of its business.
 Tiffany was soon building mausolea for clients, and in 1912 purchased a granite quarry in Cohasset, Massachusetts, to obtain quality but inexpensive stone for his business.
 Not surprisingly, the stones quarried there were referred to as “Tiffany Granite.”
 In 1913, another brochure, “Memorials in Glass and Stone,” was published.
 As Coffman has written, ” . . .
 Tiffany hurled his firm into the monument marker business complete with showrooms, samples, and even a quarry, intent upon capturing the somewhat untapped market for cemetery monuments for the rising middle and upper classes.”
 Unfortunately, because few Tiffany business records have survived, there is an incomplete record of Tiffany stone work.
 But Coffman’s thesis fills much of that void.

-Once Jim Lambert, the volunteer working from Coffman’s thesis, had identified Tiffany markers identified as being at Green-Wood, he searched the cemetery records, identifying a likely lot or two that seemed to match–usually based on the customer’s name as it appeared in Tiffany’s records.
+Once Jim Lambert, the volunteer working from Coffman’s thesis, had collected the specifics of the Tiffany markers identified as being at Green-Wood, he searched the cemetery records, noting a likely lot or two that seemed to match–usually based on the customer’s name as it appeared in Tiffany’s records.
 In several cases, being more familiar with Green-Wood’s records and its grounds than Coffman apparently was (much to her credit, she diligently traveled around the country, visiting a host of cemeteries, for her research), we were able to find several Tiffany memorials that Coffman had been unable to find.
 In other cases, we were able to verify, often based on letters from Tiffany Studios, Tiffany’s Quincy quarry, or sketches that Tiffany submitted to Green-Wood’s superintendent, that monuments that Coffman had concluded were not by Tiffany (based on stone and design particulars) were in fact by his company.

 Some of the memorials at Green-Wood are spectacular and likely unique.
 So it is with Tiffany’s stone work for Theodore Jackson, a massive monolith in section H, lot 21121, visible from Battle Avenue on the south slope of Battle Hill.
 Jackson was a baseball pioneer; he served as the secretary of the committee on rules of the historic baseball convention of 1857–which established the parameters of baseball, including that a game would last 9 innings.
 Jackson, a prosperous lawyer, contracted with Tiffany Studios, just months before his death, for the erection of this fine and massive monument at the price of $8,300, the equivalent of $215,000 in 2019 money.